vobst/linux-vpao/README.md

 Exec=/bin/sh -c 'while read -r trg; do case $trg in linux-vpao) exit 0; esac; done; /usr/bin/mkinitcpio -P' EOF
 ```

+By default, the microcode is stored in the `/boot` partition, i.e., it is not protected from tampering, and its integrity is not verified when building a new UKI.
+To change the install location:

+- remove the Arch package `pacman -Rsu intel-ucode`
+- get the PKGBUILD form [Gitlab](https://gitlab.archlinux.org/archlinux/packaging/packages/intel-ucode/-/tree/main?ref_type=heads)
+- change the install command, e.g., to `/root/.local/boot/`, which is also where we put the vmlinuz images
+- change the mkinitcpio preset, `ALL_microcode=(/root/.local/boot/*-ucode.img)`
+- build and install the package
+- (automatically) check for updates from time to time, especially when some new CPU bug came out...

 #### Signature